Have your say on the proposal to move Alfreton Post Office to a new location

 The Post Office is proposing to relocate Stonebroom Post Office to a new location and want your views.

-The postmaster of the current branch at 172 High Street, Stonebroom, Alfreton, has identified an opportunity to move this branch into their other convenience store at Stonebroom Store, 21-23 Wesley Road, Stonebroom, Alfreton.
+The postmaster of the current branch on High Street, Stonebroom, has identified an opportunity to move this branch into their other convenience store, Stonebroom Store, on Wesley Road.

 He believes the move will help secure continued access to Post Office services locally, as well as supporting the viability of their business.